 The PENGuIN Study

 The PENGuIN Study, part of a NIDA Center of Excellence with the University of Oregon, looks at thinking and mood in individuals from pregnancy through the first year postpartum.
-We are interested in how thinking patterns and mood may change when individuals are in treatment for opioid use.
+We are interested in how thinking patterns and mood may change when individuals are in treatment or recovery for opioid use.
 We collect information on thinking, feeling, and the brain during and after pregnancy, as well as infant and parent interactions and infant development.
 This information may help us find ways to better support parents throughout the postpartum period.

 To learn more about the PENGuIN Study, visit our FAQ page.